Siyeh Pass

 The mountain and the pass were named by George Bird Grinnell for a Blackfoot Indian by the name of "Sai-yeh," which in the Blackfeet language means Crazy Dog, or Mad Wolf.

 Siyeh Pass also has the distinction of being one of four sites in Glacier to have had a locomotive bell installed on it.
-In 1925, W. R. Mills, an advertising agent with the Great Northern Railway, and H. A. Noble, manager of the Glacier Park Hotel Company, requested permission from the park to locomotive bellplace locomotive bells on the summits of several passes in Glacier.
+In 1925, W. R. Mills, an advertising agent with the Great Northern Railway, and H. A. Noble, manager of the Glacier Park Hotel Company, requested permission from the park to place locomotive bells on the summits of several passes in Glacier.
 According to Donald H. Robinson's Administrative History of Glacier National Park, the request was based on the old Swiss custom of placing bells on mountain tops and passes in order to allow hikers or horseback riders the unusual experience of ringing loud bells high in the mountains, as well as to let people in the valleys know that they had reached their destination.

 Hikers will have the option of continuing up the Siyeh Pass Trail as it ascends the northeastern slopes of Matahpi Peak.
 Over the next three-tenths of a mile the trail climbs 200 feet to reach a height of 8100 feet along one of the highest maintained trails in Glacier National Park.
 Once at the top you'll want to continue for another 100 yards or so to reach a vantage point that provides spectacular views of the Baring Creek Valley.
 You'll also have the option of continuing down the Siyeh Pass Trail for another 5.6 miles.
 This one-way semi-loop travels through the Baring Creek Valley before ending at Sunrift Gorge.
 For more information on this option, please click here.